whitecoldd/StoryBooks/README.md

 Node js app with Express, MongoDB &amp; GoogleOauth

-For connecting to database use your MONGO_URI, GOOGLE_CLIENT_ID and GOOGLE_SECRET in config.env file insted of 'blablabla'
+For connecting to database create a config.env file in config directory and use your MONGO_URI, GOOGLE_CLIENT_ID and GOOGLE_SECRET in it (you can also use PORT).